jconnolly21/auction-app/README.md

 1. Keep track of which players have been drafted, which opposing teams drafted them, and at what price.
 2. Visualize remaining players in the auction pool, and their projections / value.
 3. Visualize team totals in the 10 ROTO categories.
-4. Allow fuzzy searching for player names (because spelling is hard).
 5. Assemble a team / ensure the players drafted can combined into a legal roster.

 The flexibility in a web application should allow further customization than what has been available through traditional spreadsheet tools.